 The volcanoes in the area of San Jose are Poas and Irazu.
 The Irazu is higher and is usually clearer, especially in the am.
 Chiripo is further away but better for hiking.

-I am going to be taking my laptop, do I need to take an adapter with me?
+14. I am going with my laptop, do I need to take an adapter?

 Costa Rica works off the 110 volt system, same as the US or Canada so if you are coming from either of these countries then no, however if you are coming from Europe (or similar) you will need to bring an adapter.